/* */

 • 84% of young people reported increased levels of confidence since having a mentor.

-• 76% of Care Leavers feel more positive about their future since having mentor.
+• 76% of care experienced young adults feel more positive about their future since having mentor.

-• 60% of Care Leavers feel more in control of their lives since having the support of a mentor.
+• 60% of care experienced young adults feel more in control of their lives since having the support of a mentor.

 • 83% of mentee/mentor matches engaged for the full two years of the programme.